Olympic symbols: Olympic salute

 The Olympic salute is a variant of the Roman salute, with the right arm and hand stretched and pointing upward, the palm outward and downward, with the fingers touching.
-However, unlike the Roman Salute, the arm is raised higher and at an angle to the right from the shoulder.
-The greeting is visible on the official posters of the games at Paris 1924 and Berlin 1936.
+However, unlike the Roman salute, the arm is raised higher and at an angle to the right from the shoulder.
+The greeting is visible on the official posters of the Paris 1924 and Berlin 1936 games.

 The Olympic salute has fallen out of use since World War II because of its resemblance to the Nazi salute.
-It was used by the French team in the opening ceremony of the 1948 Winter Olympics.
+It was used by the French team at the opening ceremony of the 1948 Winter Olympics.

 Mascots

-Since the 1968 Winter Olympics in Grenoble, France, the Olympic Games have had a mascot, usually an animal native to the area or occasionally human figures representing the cultural heritage.
-The first major mascot in the Olympic Games was Misha in the 1980 Summer Olympics in Moscow.
-Misha was used extensively during the opening and closing ceremonies, had a TV animated cartoon and appeared on several merchandise products.
+Since the 1968 Winter Olympics in Grenoble, France, the Olympic Games have had a mascot.
+This is usually an animal native to the area, or occasionally human figures representing the cultural heritage.
+The first major mascot in the Olympic Games was Misha at the 1980 Summer Olympics in Moscow.
+Misha was used extensively during the opening and closing ceremonies, as well as having a TV animated cartoon and appearing on several merchandise products.
 Nowadays, most of the merchandise aimed at young people focuses on the mascots, rather than the Olympic flag or organization logos.

 Intellectual property

-The Olympic movement is very protective of its symbols; as many jurisdictions have given the movement exclusive trademark rights to any interlocking arrangement of five rings, and usage of the word "Olympic".
+The Olympic movement is very protective of its symbols.
+Many jurisdictions have given the movement exclusive trademark rights to any interlocking arrangement of five rings and usage of the word "Olympic".
 The rings are not eligible for copyright protection, both because of their date of creation and because five circles arranged in a pattern do not reach the threshold of originality required to be copyrighted.

-The movement has taken action against numerous groups alleged to have violated their trademarks, including the Gay Games; the Minneapolis-based band The Hopefuls, formerly The Olympic Hopefuls; the Redneck Olympics or Redneck Games; Awana Clubs International, a Christian youth ministry who used the term for its competitive games; and Wizards of the Coast, publisher at the time of the IOC's complaint of the card game Legend of the Five Rings.
+The movement has taken action against numerous groups alleged to have violated their trademarks, including the Gay Games; the Minneapolis-based band The Hopefuls, formerly The Olympic Hopefuls; the Redneck Olympics or Redneck Games; Awana Clubs International, a Christian youth ministry who used the term for its competitive games; Wizards of the Coast, publisher at the time of the card game Legend of the Five Rings; and Philippine sporting good chain Olympic Village.

 In 1938, the Norwegian brewery Frydenlund patented a label for its root beer which featured the five Olympic rings.
-In 1952, when Norway was to host the Winter Olympics, the Olympic Committee was notified by Norway's Patent Office that it was Frydenlund who owned the rights to the rings in that country.
+In 1952, when Norway was to host the Winter Olympics, the Olympic Committee was notified by Norway's Patent Office that it was Frydenlund that owned the rights to the rings in that country.
 Today, the successor company Ringnes AS owns the rights to use the patented five rings on its root beer.
 In addition, a few other companies have been successful in using the Olympic name, such as Olympic Paint, which has a paintbrush in the form of a torch as its logo, and the former Greek passenger carrier Olympic Airlines.

-Certain other sporting organizations and events have been granted permission by the IOC to use the word "Olympics" in their name, such as the Special Olympics, an international sporting event held every four years for people with intellectual disabilities.
+Certain other sporting organisations and events have been granted permission by the IOC to use the word "Olympics" in their name, such as the Special Olympics, an international sporting event held every four years for people with intellectual disabilities.